 - tasty and

-then this just might be the best chicken recipe ever.
+With all of that being true about this recipe, this just might be the best homemade chicken nuggets recipe ever.

-Not that fried chicken is necessarily unhealthy (I think it depends on the type of chicken and the fat that you fry in), but instead of deep fried chicken, you can make this easy recipe for healthy baked chicken chunks (and it's less messy than fried chicken too !)
+Not that fried chicken is necessarily unhealthy (I think it depends on the type of chicken and the fat that you fry in), but instead of deep fried chicken, you can use this easy baked chicken nuggets recipe instead (and it's less messy than fried chicken too :-)!)

 Whole Approach focuses on providing products and resources for those suffering from systemic candida.
 Unfortunately (:-)), I became acquainted with Whole Approach about 3 years ago when it became quite clear that candida had a pretty bad hold on me.

 I had to move on from Whole Approach when it was obvious that I had more going on than candida, but I have stayed pretty close to some form of the candida diet since then, and one of my boys has as well.
 Most likely another will be joining us soon as we have seen the effects of too many carbs on him.

 In any case, Linda told me what a great book this is — filled with simple, tasty, and pleasing dishes.
 I couldn't agree more.

 I'd has a sugar problem my whole life, but didn't want to talk about it or face how bad it had become.
 In fact, there was one day that I was standing listening to some friends of mine talking about some health issues and how they were related to sugar intake.

 I basically almost covered my ears with my hands and walked away because I didn't want to think about what changes might lie ahead.

 But ….eventually I faced the music and had to do something.